nyu-distributed-systems/fa20-lab3-code/README.md

 # Lab 3 and Lab 4: Raft
+To get started go to [https://classroom.github.com/a/SC5O431X](https://classroom.github.com/a/SC5O431X) to create a repository and get the template code.

 ## Introduction
 In this lab you will implement a replicated state machine using Raft as the